 Social Justice Focus

-The mission of the program is to promote social justice and equity through K-12 education.
+The mission of the program is to promote social justice and equity through P-20 education.
 The themes of social justice and equity run throughout the classes that constitute the Doctor of Education in Leadership Program.
-Read about the work doctoral program students and alumni have done to advance equity in Oregon:

 Applied Knowledge and Research